DemonDaddy22/n-days-of-web/README.md

 ## Index

-- [Day 1 (27/08/24)](/Day-1/) - Practised some CSS flexbox basics by going through MDN docs and implementing a simple sandbox to play around with different flexbox properties.
+- [Day 1](/Day-1/) - Practised some CSS flexbox basics by going through MDN docs and implementing a simple sandbox to play around with different flexbox properties.
+- [Day 2](/Day-2/) - Practised some Web Storage API (localStorage) basics by going through MDN docs and implementing a simple theme toggler and persisting the theme in local storage.